healeycodes/healeycodes.com/posts/compiling-a-forth.md

 ## Generating Bytecode

-Usually, in a compiler, the step after tokenization is _parsing_ where an abstract syntax tree is built.
+Usually, in a compiler, the step after tokenization is called _parsing_ where an abstract syntax tree is built.
 However, the feature set of my Forth is so small, that I decided to generate bytecode directly from the list of tokens.

-_After_ bytecode generation, my VM needs two things:
+After bytecode generation, my VM needs two things:

 - A list of operations for the VM's instruction pointer to navigate
 - The number of variables that the program refers to